Classical harmonic analysis viewed through the prism of noncommutative geometry: Introduction

 \section{Introduction}

 The aim of this paper is to provide a coherent framework that encompasses various aspects of harmonic analysis on $\L^p$-spaces within the context of noncommutative geometry.
 We seek to elucidate connections that appear sporadically throughout the literature, clarifying these overlaps and coincidences.
+This work can be seen as the next step in our ongoing research program, which began in our previous studies \cite{ArK22}, \cite{Arh24a}, \cite{Arh24b}, and \cite{Arh24c}.

 It is crucial to emphasize that noncommutative geometry is not merely a <<generalization>> of classical geometry.
 While it subsumes known spaces as particular cases, it offers a radically different approach to some classical spaces, such as fractals or leaf spaces of foliations, by introducing powerful analytical points of view and tools.
-This work can be seen as the next step in our ongoing research program, which began in our previous studies \cite{ArK22}, \cite{Arh24a}, \cite{Arh24b}, and \cite{Arh24c}.
+A concrete and recent example is provided by the phenomenon of <<hidden noncommutative geometry>>, which arises in the study of some (Markovian) semigroups of operators acting on classical $\L^p$-spaces, such as the Poisson semigroup on the torus $\mathbb{T}$, described in \cite{JMP18} and \cite{ArK22}.
+To understand the analogue of the vectorial Riesz equivalence

+for the Poisson semigroup on $\T$, where the Laplacian $-\Delta$ on $\R^n$ is replaced by the infinitesimal generator $A$ of the Poisson semigroup $(\e^{-tA})_{t \geq 0}$, it is necessary to introduce a gradient $\partial$ taking values in a closed subspace of a suitable noncommutative $\L^p$-space $\L^p(\cal{M})$ associated to a specific noncommutative von Neumann algebra $\cal{M}$.
+This leads to the equivalence

+and to the introduction of some <<noncommutative manifold>> defined essentially with the operator introduced in \eqref{Hodge-Dirac-I} below.

 In noncommutative geometry, the starting point is an algebra $\cal{A}$ (which may be commutative or not), representing the space, with its elements acting as bounded operators on a complex Hilbert space $H$ via a representation $\pi \co \cal{A} \to \B(H)$.
-This algebra $\cal{A}$ replaces the algebra $\C(K)$ of continuous functions on a classical compact space $K$ endowed with a finite Borel measure, which acts on the complex Hilbert space $\L^2(K)$ by multiplication operators.
+This algebra $\cal{A}$ replaces the algebra $\C(\mathcal{X})$ of continuous functions on a classical compact Hausdorff space $\mathcal{X}$ endowed with a finite regular Borel measure, which acts on the complex Hilbert space $\L^2(\mathcal{X})$ by multiplication operators.

+Recall that in this context, the K-theory groups $\K_0(\cal{A})$ and $\K_1(\cal{A})$ provide homotopic invariants for each $\C^*$-algebra $\cal{A}$ (and even for more general algebras).
+These groups are abelian and are furthermore countable if $\cal{A}$ is separable.
+For example, it is known \cite[Corollary 3.2 p.~152]{PiV82} that